goldr0g3r/FinTrackPro/README.md

-# FinTrack
+# FinTrackPro

-FinTrack is a comprehensive Personal Finance Management SaaS application designed to help users manage their finances by tracking expenses, setting budgets, and providing financial advice using AI-driven analytics.
+FinTrackPro is a comprehensive Personal Finance Management SaaS application designed to help users manage their finances by tracking expenses, setting budgets, and providing financial advice using AI-driven analytics.

 ## Features